-May 20: Old First Participates in NY Landmark’s Sacred Sites Event
+May 20 at Old First: NY Landmark’s Sacred Sites Event

 You may have heard the old story that most native New Yorkers have never been to The Statue of Liberty.
 The punchline: the most iconic, breathtaking landmarks are often overlooked by the local gentry.